 Each histone variant has characteristic sequence and structural features which account for its specific function.
-The similarity between canonical histones and histone variants can be very substantial with the very few amino acid differences and overall conservation of most structural features.
-However, in some cases histone variants might differ from canonical in sequence as much as various types of canonical histones differ from each other (~25% identity).
-Variants may have shortened or extended secondary structures of histone fold (for four types of histones) and characteristic regions with physico-chemical properties drastically different from the canonical histones.
+The similarity between canonical histones and other histone variants can be very substantial with the only very few amino acid differences (eg. canonical H3 and H3.3) and with overall conservation of most structural features.
+However, in some particular cases histone variants might differ from canonical counterparts in sequence as much as different families of canonical histones differ from each other (~25% identity).
+Variant sequence may have shortened or extended tails and may have characteristic regions with physico-chemical properties drastically different from the canonical histones.
 Many of these features and their functional implications are largely unknown or poorly annotated.
-The phylogenentic origin of histone variants has been addressed in several studies which pointed monophyletic origin for some of them while others were found to originate repeatedly in evolution(11-13).
-Although some histone variants can have unique post-translational modification patterns, the majority of them remain to be found.
+The phylogenentic origin of histone paralogs has been addressed in several studies, which pointed to a monophyletic origin for some variants while others, including canonical histones, were found to originate repeatedly in evolution(11-13).
+Although some histone variants can have unique post-translational modification patterns, the majority of them remain to be characterized for these modifications.

-In this paper we present a database HistoneDB2.0 that collects canonical histones and histone variants, their sequence, structural and functional features.
-This database is successor to a previous Histone Database which represented a curated collection of sequences and structures of histones and non-histone proteins containing histone folds (14-16)(1).
+In this paper we present a database “HistoneDB2.0 – with Variants” that collects canonical histones and histone variants, their sequence, and structural and functional features.
+This database is the successor to a previous Histone Database which represented a curated collection of sequences and structures of histones and non-histone proteins containing histone folds (14-16).
 The HistoneDB2.0 consists of two parts.
-First, we compile a manually curated set of histone variants and their multiple alignments with the expert annotated characteristic features and descriptions of their function .
-Second, we construct the Hidden Markov Models (HMM) based on these alignments and use them to search any sequence of interest or all sequences from the RefSeq database given that they pass rigorous criteria established in this study.
+First, we compile a manually curated set of histone variants and their multiple alignments with the expert annotated characteristic features and descriptions of their functions.
+Second, we construct profile Hidden Markov Models (HMM) based on these alignments and use them together with motif-based identification to search any sequence of interest or all sequences from the non-redundant (NR) database given that they pass rigorous criteria established in this study.
 As a result automatic annotations are produced.
-Moreover, HistoneDB2.0 allows to compare variants between each other or to match the canonical histones with histone variants for any given organism.
-The phylogenentic tree of histone variants presents another important evolutionary aspect of the database so it is feasible to browse through the lineage specific or universally conserved variants and decipher their characteristic features.
+Moreover, HistoneDB2.0 allows easy comparison of variants and their features to each other within the same or different species.
+The phylogenetic tree of histone variants presents another important evolutionary aspect of the database so that it is feasible to browse through the lineage-specific or universally conserved variants and decipher their characteristic features.
 The database promotes the new nomenclature for histone variants proposed recently (11).